 Maximizing Loan Forgiveness Under the Paycheck Protection Program

 Remember What Expenses Are Covered Under the Paycheck Protection Program

 The Paycheck Protection Program loan proceeds can only be used for certain expenses, including:

-It appears a borrower must spend these loan proceeds by June 30 or the ending of the eight-week loan forgiveness period.
+It appears a borrower must spend these loan proceeds during the eight or 24 week covered period.

 Given these restrictions on the use of the loan proceeds, some lenders have requested borrowers deposit the proceeds into a separate bank account to ease the expense tracking burden.
 Use of a separate account may have other advantages as well, including tracking of expenses giving rise to forgiveness (discussed below), as well as making it easier to identify excess loan proceeds that can be returned to the lender.
 There is no formal requirement that a separate account be maintained, though.

 Importantly, governmental guidance provides that at least 60 percent of the loan proceeds must be used to fund payroll costs.

 Payroll is a defined term that generally includes gross annual wages up to $100,000 plus certain benefits (and subject to certain limitations).

 Once the PPP loan is funded, a 24 week clock begins for purposes of tracking eligible expenditures that may give rise to partial or complete forgiveness of the Paycheck Protection Program loan.
 These expenditures include:

 Remember, governmental guidance provides that borrowers seeking forgiveness must demonstrate that at least 60% of their expenditures during the covered period relate to payroll costs.